22388o/awesome-rgb-protocol/README.md

 - DAOs
 - Muti-layer network
 - Multisig complex with Miniscript and more
-- Scale Layer 1 with Prime, Abraxas
+- Scale Layer 1 with Prime, Abraxis
 - Compatible with sidechains
 - Lightning Service Provider for RGB Assets
 - Lightning Nodes